2021 Honda Accord Trim Levels with Comparisons & Configurations.

 Unlike the Sport Special Edition, the Hybrid EX has cloth seats and a manually adjustable front passenger's seat.
 It does have heated front seats, though.

-Compare the 2021 Honda Accord Hybrid EX vs EX-L Trim Levels.
-What is the difference?
+Compare the Accord Hybrid EX vs EX-L. What is the difference?

 Moving from the Hybrid EX to the EX-L means that the Honda Accord goes back to its turbocharged engine.
 To make things a little confusing, the EX-L is available as a hybrid.
 The hybrid version of the EX-L is not listed as a separate trim, so that's why it doesn't get its own section in this overview.